Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Calibration of Wind Speed and Energy Price Model

 The data of the power curve can be separated into four different regions and suggest a segmented modeling approach for the wind power curve.
-The regions are classified as follows: Low wind speed where no energy is produced until the cut-in speed of $w_{in} = 3$ m/s is met, denoted as region 1 ($R_1 = [0,w_{in})$).
-From cut-in to a rated level of $w_{r} = 11.5$ m/s the WT power generation increases with the underlying wind speed in region 2 ($R_2 = [w_{in},w_{\text{Pmax}})$), until reaching its rated power generation of $\PW_{\max} = 4200$ kW.
-In region 3 ($R_3 = [w_{\text{Pmax}},w_{out})$) the power output stays constant on the rated maximal outout.
-In order to prevent damage on the WT for high speeds, the generation will turn off at a cut-out speed of $w_{out} = 22.5$ m/s summarized in region 4 ($R_4 = [w_{out},\infty$).
-Note that the power curve takes constant values except for region 2, where data has to be approximated by a function $\PW_{R_2}$.
-Moreover we choose a polynomial of degree 6 to fit the underlying data point of the power curve in region 2 see Figure \ref{model_descibtion::power_curve_fit_region_2}, i.e.,
+The regions are classified as follows: Low wind speed, where no energy is produced until the cut-in speed of $w_\text{in} = 3$ m/s is met, denoted as region 1 ($R_1 = [0,w_\text{in})$).
+From cut-in to a rated level of $w_\text{r} = 11.5$ m/s the WT power generation increases with the underlying wind speed in region 2 ($R_2 = [w_\text{in},w_{\text{Pmax}})$), until reaching its rated power generation of $\PW_{\max} = 4200$ \kW.
+In region 3 ($R_3 = [w_{\text{Pmax}},w_\text{out})$) the power output remains constant on the rated maximal output.
+In order to prevent damage on the WT for high speeds, the generation will turn off at a cut-out speed $w_\text{out} = 22.5$ m/s, summarized in region 4 ($R_4 = [w_\text{out},\infty$).
+Note that the power curve takes constant values except for region 2, where the behavior has to be approximated by a function $\PW_{R_2}(w)$.
+Moreover, we choose a polynomial of degree 6 \cite{WANG2019109422}, to fit the underlying data points of the power curve in region 2, see Figure \ref{model_descibtion::power_curve_fit_region_2}, i.e.,